-Behind the scenes: Safeguarding “one person, one vote” for Guinea’s 7 million registered voters
+Behind the scenes: Safeguarding “one person, one vote” for Guinea’s millions of registered voters

 Contributors